tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_synchronization/enablebanking.rst

    :align: center
    :alt:   Enable Banking logo

-**Odoo** synchronizes directly with banks to get access to all bank transactions and automatically import them into your database.
+**CoquiAPPs** synchronizes directly with banks to get access to all bank transactions and automatically import them into your database.

 .. seealso::